-An Opt-in function in your account to disclose data will soon be made available for all contact handles (Owner, Admin, Tech, Billing) in the near future.
+Moniker offers an Opt-in function in your account to disclose data for all contact handles (Owner, Admin, Tech, Billing).
 This option is accessible in the 'Contacts' section in the left side menu of your customer account.

-The underlying technical process is very similar to contact verification, i.e. the registrant will receive a mail to approve or decline disclosure of her or his data in whois.
+The underlying technical process is very similar to contact verification, i.e. the registrant will receive a mail to approve or decline disclosure of their data in WHOIS.

-This will allow each individual contact holder to select for a particular contact handle whether he wishes his data to be disclosed in the whois.
+This will allow each individual contact holder to select for a particular contact handle whether they wish their data to be disclosed in the WHOIS.

-Please note that even if a contact holder decides to disclose his details in our system, this does not mean that the registry controlling the Whois output will also disclose this data.
+Please note that even if a contact holder decides to disclose details in our system, this does not mean that the registry controlling the WHOIS output will also disclose this data.
 Work is currently ongoing at ICANN to harmonize this approach.

 Contact to an undisclosed entity